aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

       - name: external-dns
         image: registry.opensource.zalan.do/teapot/external-dns:latest
         args:
+        - --source=service
-        - --source=service # ingress is also possible
+        - --source=ingress # ingress is also possible
         - --domain-filter=example.com # (Recommended) We recommend to use this filter as it minimize the time to propagate changes, as there are less number of zones to look into..
         - --provider=ultradns
         - --txt-prefix=txt-